iterative/dvc.org/content/docs/start/index.md

 - **[Data and model access]** shows how to bring, explore, and access data artifacts from outside the project.
-This can help download a specific version of an ML model to a deployment server, or import a dataset to another project, for example.
+This can help download a specific version of an ML model to a deployment server or import a dataset to another project, for example.

 - **[Data pipelines]** describe how models and other data artifacts are built,